1UXDev/notebook/js/js.md

 ### Parameter & Arguments
 * Parameter = What the function uses to do its job: function myFunct (parameter){...}
+<br> --> even if there ist just one parameter, I could pass multiple Arguments
 * Argument = Contents/Values we pass to the function myFunct("Bitte String printen")
 * Higher order function: Method takes function as Argument / Parameter

 **always return**

 ------------------------